jnoto424/jnoto424.github.io/hospital-database.md

 ## Database Design

-Designed an Entity-Relationship Diagram (ERD) to model the relationships between entities within a sample hospital.
+The ERD displayed below modeled all of the relationships between entities within a sample hospital.
 The database was then translated into normalized relational tables with primary keys, foreign keys, and other relational constraints to maintain data integrity.
+This initial stage of the project was helpful in visualizing what relationships needed to be established before getting deep into the programming.

 ![Hospital Database Entity-Relationship Diagram](/images/Screenshot 2026-08-21 164101.jpg)